JFS ~ jamaicanfamilysearch.com

 Go to the Announcements page and use the links to the Daily Gleaner online, the current Exchange Rate at the Bank of Jamaica, the Time in Jamaica, and the weather in Jamaica.
 Look at maps of Jamaica.
 Read the page Where to do Research in Jamaica, and look at the photographs of the IRO, Archives, National Library etc. in the Photo Album.
 Do as much research as you can before going.
 Your trip will be more meaningful.

-Go to the Plan of the website.
-There are "Lead Pages" to various sections of the site, for example: Almanacs, Registers, Roman Catholic, 1878 Directory, Jewish, Introduction to Monumental Inscriptions, 1891 Directory, 1910 Directory, Gleaners, Gazettes.
 Further comments may be found on the Members or Samples pages.
 These lead pages explain how to read the pages in that section, and provide links to them.

-© 2007.
+© 2014.
 Jamaican Family Search hereby grants you a limited license to copy and use the materials provided on this site solely for your personal, non-commercial use.
 No other use of the site or materials is authorized.
 You agree that any copy of the materials (or any portion of the materials) that you make shall retain all copyright and other proprietary notices contained therein.
 Posting of materials on other Web Sites is strictly prohibited.

 GO TO: